DrMilkX/cmsc240-lab-2/INSTRUCTIONS.md

 ## Example

-[ScottBot](scottbot) an expert on the Scott Pilgrim series is given as an example chatbot.
+[ScottBot](scottbot), an expert on the Scott Pilgrim series, is given as an example executable chatbot.
 You can run it with the command `./scottbot`

 ## Rubric ( 100 Points total )